james-menzies/robots/README.md

 The `Robot` class represents instances of the physical robots that roam on the table.
 #### Instance Variables
-* `orientation` - The direction the `Robot` is facing, must be provided on initialization.
+* `Orientation orientation` - The direction the `Robot` is facing, must be provided on initialization.
 #### Methods
 * `Orientation getOrientation()`
 * `void turn(Direction d)` - This will analyze the direction provided and update the `orientation` variable.